Remi Process Plant & Machinery Ltd Directors Report.

 personal characteristics being in line with the Companys values, such as integrity, honesty, transparency, pioneering mindset.

-Audited Financial Statement are prepared in accordance with Indian Accounting Standard (Ind AS) as prescribed under Section 133 of the Companies act , 2013 read with the rules made thereof.
+Audited Financial Statements are prepared in accordance with Indian Accounting Standard (Ind AS) as prescribed under Section 133 of the Companies act , 2013 read with the rules made thereof.

-Shir Vishal Mehra, Practicing Company Secretary was appointed to conduct the secretarial audit of the Company for the financial year 2017-18, as required under Section 204 of the Companies Act, 2013 and Rules thereunder.
-The secretarial audit report for FY 2017-18 forms part of the Annual Report as "Annexure - A" to the Boards report.
-There is no qualification, reservation or adverse remark in the report,
+Shir Vishal Mehra, Practicing Company Secretary, V M Mehra & Associates, was appointed to conduct the secretarial audit of the Company for the financial year 2019-20, as required under Section 204 of the Companies Act, 2013 and Rules thereunder.
+The secretarial audit report for FY 2018-19 forms part of the Annual Report as "Annexure - A" to the Boards report.
+There is no qualification, reservation or adverse remark in the report.

 LOANS, GUARANTEES OR INVESTMENTS: